 Take A Day Trip To Cheung Chau Island

 Well known among locals as the ultimate weekend getaway destination, Cheung Chau Island is a secret paradise for city dwellers and tourists alike.
 The best part is it's easily reachable by regular ferry services from the Central pier, so you don’t even have to work hard to find this secluded paradise.
 Once you get there, you can spend your day paddling in crystal clear beaches, soaking up the sunshine, wandering streets of traditional Chinese style houses, and eating at the delicious seafood restaurants on the waterfront.
+There's also this idyllic night padel experience that features a trip to the night markets.
 We’re already packing our bags.

 Hit The Town In Soho

 In Hong Kong, when darkness falls and the neon starts to buzz around the city, there’s only one thing to do.
 Grab your squad and head out for a night out in Soho.
 Whether you love a pumping club or a quiet bar, there’s something for every kind of traveller here.
 Think hidden whisky bars, quaint English-style pubs, craft beer breweries and award-winning cocktail bars, all under the same roof.
 Our recommendations?
-Hit up the Quinary for some molecular mixology that will blow your cocktail-loving mind, or try Drop if you want to dance the night away to the tracks of some world-renowned DJs.
+Hit up the Quinary for some molecular mixology that will blow your cocktail-loving mind, drop into 65 Peel for bar snacks or try Drop if you want to dance the night away to the tracks of some world-renowned DJs.

 Visit Aberdeen Floating Village